'I knew that she was probably gone': Parkland teachers recall horror moments during massacre

 That's when screaming students began coming back up the stairwell and they could hear gunshots.

 Lippel said she and the teacher from the neighbouring room, Scott Beigel, quickly reopened their doors and started getting students back inside.
-It was then that Cruz emerged from the stairwell, "splaying the rifle back and forth, shot after shot after shot," she said.
+It was then that Cruz emerged from the stairwell, "splaying the rifle back and forth, shot after shot after shot", she said.

 "It never stopped."